-Both Quebec City and Montreal were so easy to get to from the East Coast and were magical to explore once we arrived!
-In today’s post, my Quebec City and Montreal Travel Guide, I’m sharing how to get to both cities + where to stay, shop, eat, drink, and explore.
-I can’t recommend both enough for a winter wonderland weekend trip but I hear that both places really come alive in the summer and fall (I can picture the fall foliage now!)!
+Both Quebec City and Montreal were so easy to get to from the United States (especially the East Coast!) and were incredible to explore once we arrived!
+In my Quebec City and Montreal Travel Guide, I’m sharing how to get to both cities + where to stay, shop, eat, drink, and explore.
+I can’t recommend both enough for a winter wonderland weekend trip but I hear that both places really come alive in the summer and fall (I can picture the fall foliage now)!

 Quebec City and Montreal Travel Guide: